aless80/DeepSee_TimeCharts/README.md

 ### Content
 SourceCube cube and a portlet showing a chart based on Amcharts.
 The x-axis of the chart is based on date-time (eg "2017-11-12 09:18:00") and it also works with time dimensions based on date, months (less nice).
-The motivation to create this portlet was that at the time of writing plotting time on the x-axis with DeepSee is not sufficiently good (cf ProdLog 149466).
-For example, there are issues with the x-axis showing gaps and not getting nice limits (which default to years), axis labels are half hidden, etc.

 ### Instructions
 #### Programmatic import from Caché console